Battle of Shiloh: Reactions and significance

 Some of the more "savage denunciations" of Grant came from politicians representing Ohio and Iowa—home states of many of the men who ran away when fighting started.
 One politician complained to Lincoln, saying Grant was an incompetent drunk that was a political liability.
 Lincoln's response was "I can't spare this man; he fights."
 Sherman, who could have been one of the battle's scapegoats and did not get along with the press, received more praise than criticism.
 Halleck praised his performance and requested a promotion for him, noting that Sherman had "three horses killed under him" and was wounded twice.
 Halleck arrived at Pittsburg Landing on April 11 and took personal command—as he had planned earlier.
 On April 30, he named Grant as his second-in-command.
 This was a meaningless position, but Halleck's solution to the Grant criticism was a de facto suspension that satisfied the critics.

 On April 8, Confederate president Jefferson Davis reported to the Confederate congress that according to the latest accounts, Johnston had gained a complete victory.
-A last-minute addition to his speech was mentioning Johnston's death.
-Before the battle, the public wanted Johnston removed because of the loss of most of Tennessee.
+A last-minute addition to his speech mentioned Johnston's death.
+Before the battle, the public had wanted Johnston removed because of the loss of most of Tennessee.
 Now he was a hero.
 Over the next few days, more information about the battle became available.
 The initial perception was that only "untoward events" had saved the Union army from destruction, and the withdrawal to Corinth was part of a strategic plan.
 Eventually, critics began to blame Beauregard for the defeat, citing the lack of a twilight attack on the first day of the battle.

-The loss of Albert Sidney Johnston dealt a severe blow to Confederate morale, and President Davis believed that Johnston's death was the "turning point of our fate" in the Western Theater.
+Confederate President Davis believed that the loss of Albert Sidney Johnston was the "turning point of our fate" in the Western Theater.
 With the loss at Shiloh, the likelihood of the Confederacy regaining control of the upper Mississippi Valley was severely diminished, and the large number of casualties represented the start of an unwinnable war of attrition.
 The victory at Shiloh also placed the Union army in a strategic position to infiltrate and capture key points in the south.
-Halleck led a reinforced Union army to Corinth, and the Confederates abandoned it on May 30.
+Waiting until he was fully reinforced and resupplied, Halleck began a "painfully slow" movement to Corinth on April 29.
+Arriving on the morning of May 30, Union troops found the city abandoned.
 New Orleans, Baton Rouge, and Memphis were overrun by Union navy forces over the next three months.
 By July, Halleck was promoted to chief of staff in Washington, and Grant became commander of the now larger District of West Tennessee.
-Grant would lead a Siege of Vicksburg, causing nearly 30,000 Confederate troops to surrender on July 4, 1863.
+Grant would go on to lead the Siege of Vicksburg, where nearly 30,000 Confederate troops surrendered on July 4, 1863.